 Clear communication with your drivers is an important way to keep them updated about driving conditions and let them know they are part of the team.
 You can also set up an incentive program that rewards drivers when they improve their driving.
 This can motivate your drivers to continue to improve their driving and, in turn, improve your fleet's efficiency.

-When you use battery-powered GPS tracking hardware to monitor the real-time movement and location of trailers and other assets, this improves security and vehicle and asset recovery in instances of theft as well as letting you know where all your assets are.
+When you use battery-powered GPS tracking hardware to monitor the real-time movement and location of trailers and other assets, this improves security and vehicle and asset recovery in instances of theft, as well as letting you know where all your assets are at any given time.
 You'll be able to see where they are on a map and see where they are in relation to your other assets.
-You can set up geofences and rules that let you know when an asset such as a trailer leaves a specific area.
+You can set up geofences and rules that let you know when an asset, such as a trailer, leaves a specific area.

-We live in an on-demand world, and giving your customers vague arrival times no longer works.
-With a GPS tracker and route planning, you can make accurate estimated times of arrival (ETAs) and update your customers should a driver be delayed.
-You'll be able to make reliable appointments and avoid bottlenecks and improve overall throughput.
-You'll know where your trucks are and when they are arriving at their destinations.
+We live in an on-demand world, and giving your customers vague arrival times can impact on customer loyalty.
+With a GPS tracker and route planning, you can make accurate estimated times of arrival (ETAs) and update your customers should a driver become delayed.
+You'll be able to make reliable appointments, avoid bottlenecks and improve overall delivery scheduling.
+You'll always know where your trucks are and when they are arriving at their destinations.

-You can also share ETAs with your customers to know when a package or technician will arrive or coordinate deliveries and pick-ups.
+You can also share ETAs with your customers to know when a package or technician will arrive, to coordinate deliveries and pick-ups.
 A quicker turnaround increases driver utilization and improves your bottom line.

 No matter where you are, in the office or on the road, you can get unprecedented insight into your fleet's activity.
-You can monitor your driver's routes and give them turn-by-turn directions if needed.
+You can monitor your driver's routes and give them turn-by-turn directions, if needed.
 You can save time and money while making sure your business runs smoothly.
-The mobile app lets you get last-minute information about your fleet's routes and act accordingly.
-Being able to access this type is information is key when it comes to unexpected events, such as a sick driver or vehicle problems.
+A mobile app lets you get last-minute information about your fleet's routes and act accordingly.
+Being able to access this type of information is key when it comes to unexpected events, such as a sick driver or vehicle problems.